MAES-Pyramids/MAES-Pyramids/README.md

 <div align="center">
   <p style="font-size: 12px;">
-    So it seems like JavaScript has a sense of humor too!
-So, it's official: according to the language of code, the chicken wins the race to existence.
-Who knew programming could crack such eggs-citing debates?
+    So JavaScript has a sense of humor too, and from now it's officially confirmed that the chicken wins the race to existence. seems like programming can solve these egg-citing debates. 😅😅
   </p>
 </div>